Put on vs. Wear

 Although they are both used in similar contexts, they cannot be used interchangeably because 'wear' refers to having clothes on, whereas, 'put on' signifies actually adding a clothing item to yourself.
 Look at the examples below:

-✓ What was Janis
+✓ What was Janis wearing last night at the party?

-X What was Janis \putting on\ last night at the party?
+X What was Janis putting on last night at the party?

 Here, this one is incorrect.